vic/expat/README.md

 ## Extracting patterns into reusable bits

 Pattern matching on function heads is *the alchemist way* for dispatching to the correct function on Elixir.
-However if a patterns get very large (I've seen people who could split their code better having _large_ patterns on their phoenix controllers due to nested patterns like maps inside maps, or matching on many parameters) then code could turn a bit ugly (IMHO) forcing the reader's eyes to parse the whole pattern and then discover where the actual function logic starts.
+However when patterns get very large (I've seen people who could split their code better having _large_ patterns on their phoenix controllers due to nested patterns like maps inside maps, or matching on many parameters) then code could turn a bit ugly (IMHO) forcing the reader's eyes to parse the whole pattern and then discover where the actual function logic starts.

 ```elixir